 When boundaries are absent in a marriage, unhappiness often creeps in.
 Boundaries are essentially lines that couples draw in order to avoid exploitation and manipulation in marriage, and they are necessary because they require both spouses to take responsibility and take steps to resolve conflicts.

 10. Seek assistance

-Couples therapy is frequently regarded as one of the last resorts or steps in the repair of a marriage and spouses; only approach therapists when they are unhappy in their marriage.
-Couples counseling, along with other steps to rebuild the marriage, can be part of the solution to how to fix an unhappy marriage.
+Couples therapy is frequently regarded as one of the last resorts or steps in the repair of marriage and spouses; only approach therapists when they are unhappy in their marriage.
+Couples counseling, along with other steps to rebuild the marriage, can be part of the solution for fixing an unhappy marriage.

 Therapists provide more targeted solutions to marriage problems based on the couple’s specific issue.
 They can also provide you with the necessary tools to help you repair a broken marriage.